Last updated on: 20/12/2021

 What to do if you’re an employer

-Make sure that you have contact details for your staff in case of an emergency, and that they know how to report illness to you or their manager.
+- Make sure that you have up-to-date contact details for your staff in case of an emergency, and that they know how to report illness to you or their manager.
+Keep all your workers, contractors and visitors up to date on how you’re using and updating safety measures.

 Coronavirus and financial support for small businesses

-If the outbreak has an impact on your ability to pay any taxes that you owe, you can call HMRC’s dedicated coronavirus helpline on 0800 0159 559 for help and support.
+If the coronavirus outbreak has had an impact on your ability to pay any taxes that you owe, you can call HMRC’s dedicated coronavirus helpline on 0800 0159 559 for advice and support.

 What to do if you’re an employee